How To Find New Clients For Your Recording Studio

-Here in our third installment, we show you how to put it all together and find new clients for your recording studio.
+Here in our third installment, we’ll put it all together and show how to find new clients for your recording studio.

 Landing your first gig as an audio engineer is tough.
 You can’t get hired without experience, and you can’t get experience without getting hired.
 That’s why some engineers work for free until they have a few projects to put on their website.

 Obviously, working for free isn’t a sustainable business model.
 If you choose to work for free, keep it to a minimum.
 Only do free work for artists that will elevate your career.
 And keep it to one song per project.
 Most of the time it does you the same amount of good for you to record one song for free as it does ten songs.
 The artist can hire you to record the rest if they like your work.

 Even then, it can be challenging to convince a quality band to record with you for free.
 After all, if you’re not charging anything for your time, that suggests it’s not worth anything.
 That’s why many engineers start by recording their friends.

 Begin by asking your friends, family, fellow students, and/or co-workers if they know anyone who is currently looking to record.
 Through this process, you should be able to create a few solid recordings, which you can use to demonstrate your skills to potential clients.

 After finishing a project, send a follow-up email and ask for a referral.
 Artists are in the trenches with all of the other local artists in your city, making them an excellent resource for leads.
 Offer them a discount on their next session for any referrals that hire you.
 After the referral project is finished, follow up with the initial band again to thank them and see if they’re ready to get back in the studio.

 Clients Through Word of Mouth